Essentials

 Items to consider

-- Camera and extra
+- Camera and charger or extra batteries

 - Watch (waterproof